 Letting the Walls Speak

-2013 is the 400th anniversary of the building of the city walls in Londonderry.
+2013 saw the 400th anniversary of the building of the city walls in Londonderry.
 Constructed in 1613 by the City of London and its wealthy guild companies to "plant" the region, the Catholic population was displaced to outside the walls and the Irish Derrie was given the prefix London.

 Today the walls mean different things to different people.
 For one section of the community they are glorious reminders of a proud heritage.
 To others, the walls represent a forced displacement from their own land.